adarsh/manifesto/README.md

 ## License

-This work is Copyright ©2016
+This work is Copyright ©2017
-Adarsh Pandit.
+Cylinder Digital, Inc. and Adarsh Pandit.
 It may not be redistributed
 without express written consent of the author.